 Fresh from a season in the second division, Al-Ahli embarked on a spree with signings like Gabri Veiga, Riyad Mahrez, Roberto Firmino, Edouard Mendy, and Alain Saint-Maximin.

-Wray pointed out, “The implementation of the Kingdom’s privatization program is likely to draw a wave of interest around the SPL, potentially fueling the current spending pattern for the windows to come.”
+Wray highlighted, “The Kingdom’s privatization program’s introduction is poised to generate substantial interest in the SPL, possibly sustaining the current trend of expenditure in future transfer windows.”
 The Saudi clubs are investing in a sustainable football future.

 Missed Opportunities